maniman303/FrostyToolsuite/README.md

 - Create a new application bottle, use latest soda or wine kron4ek (not tkg) runner (proton-ge is not suggested).
 - If you are NOT using Proton make sure to install wine mono in bottle dependencies (usually auto installed).
 - Add Frosty Mod Manager directory as a new drive in bottle settings.
-- Add game directory as another new drive in bottle settings.
 - Run Explorer from Legacy Wine tools from your bottle to verify that drives are accessible.
 - Add FrostyModManager to shortcuts in the bottle, launch it.
-- Add game exe manually.
-Scanning for games won't work unless you export registry entries from Proton prefix.
+- Click Scan (it might take a while) or add game exe manually from the Z drive (Z drive is very important!).
-- Add mods with Add mods  button, install mods with Install mods button.
+- Add mods with Add mods button (or drag and drop them), install mods with Install mods button.
 - After mods installation take note of launch options provided by manager, add these options to the Steam game under game properties.

 ## Differences between hard and soft links